Sarasota in Sarasota County, Florida — The American South (South Atlantic)

 Topics.
 This historical marker is listed in these topic lists: Entertainment • Industry & Commerce • Women.
 A significant historical year for this entry is 1969.

 Location.
 27° 19.088′ N, 82° 34.654′ W. Marker is in Sarasota, Florida, in Sarasota County.
-Marker is at the intersection of Madison Drive and John Ringling Blvd on Madison Drive.
+It is at the intersection of Madison Drive and John Ringling Blvd on Madison Drive.
 Touch for map.
 Marker is at or near this postal address: 300 Madison Drive, Sarasota FL 34236, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within walking distance of this marker.
-Reverend Father George G. Hogan (here, next to this marker); Peggy Williams (here, next to this marker); Nik Wallenda (here, next to this marker); The Advance Professionals (here, next to this marker); George Carden (a few steps from this marker); Dan Rice (a few steps from this marker); The Loyal-Repensky Troupe (a few steps from this marker); Galaxy Girl Tina Winn (a few steps from this marker).
+At least 8 other markers are within walking distance of this marker: Reverend Father George G. Hogan (here, next to this marker); Peggy Williams (here, next to this marker); Nik Wallenda (here, next to this marker); The Advance Professionals (here, next to this marker); George Carden (a few steps from this marker); Dan Rice (a few steps from this marker); The Loyal-Repensky Troupe (a few steps from this marker); Galaxy Girl Tina Winn (a few steps from this marker).
 Touch for a list and map of all markers in Sarasota.

 More about this marker.
 The "Circus Ring Of Fame" recognizes those persons who made a significant contribution to the art and culture of the circus.
 With dozens of inductees from around the world.
 The Ring Of Fame began in 1986 as a way to honor world famous circus performers and the rich circus heritage of the Sarasota, Florida area.